brianchilds-22/Whack-a-Bill/README.md

 # Whack-a-Bill
-Buffalo Bills Inspired whack a mole
+Buffalo Bills Inspired whack a mole.
+Works on desktop and phone.

 # Javascript
 DOM manipulation